Javihaus/Geometric-Analysis-of-Reasoning-Trajectories-in-LLMs/README.md

 This repository contains the research paper and accompanying code for the study "Geometric Analysis of Reasoning Trajectories: A Phase Space Approach to Understanding Valid and Invalid Multi-Hop Reasoning in LLMs" by Javier Marín.
 The project introduces an innovative framework that applies principles from Hamiltonian mechanics and differential geometry to analyze and optimize reasoning processes in AI systems, particularly focusing on multi-hop question answering tasks.

 ## Contents
-Optimizing AI reasoning.pdf: The full research paper detailing the theoretical framework, methodology, results, and discussions.
+Paper folder: The full research paper detailing the theoretical framework, methodology, results, and discussions.
 Hamiltonian_final_version.ipynb: Jupyter notebook containing the implementation of experiments, data analysis, and visualizations described in the paper.

 ## Abstract
-This study presents a novel approach to analyzing and improving multi-hop reasoning in AI systems by drawing inspiration from Hamiltonian mechanics.
-We propose a framework that maps reasoning chains in embedding spaces to Hamiltonian systems, allowing us to leverage powerful analytical tools from classical physics.
-Our method defines a Hamiltonian function that balances the progression of reasoning (kinetic energy) against the relevance to the question at hand (potential energy).
-Using this framework, we analyze a large dataset of reasoning chains from a multi-hop question-answering task, revealing intriguing patterns that distinguish valid from invalid reasoning.
+This paper proposes a novel approach to analyzing multi-hop reasoning in language models through Hamiltonian mechanics.
+We map reasoning chains in embedding spaces to Hamiltonian systems, defining a function that balances reasoning progression (kinetic energy) against question relevance (potential energy).
+Analyzing reasoning chains from a question-answering dataset reveals that valid reasoning shows lower Hamiltonian energy values, representing an optimal trade-off between information gathering and targeted answering.
+While our framework offers complex visualization and quantification methods, the claimed ability to ”steer” or ”improve” reasoning algorithms requires more rigorous empirical validation, as the connection between physical systems and reasoning remains largely metaphorical.
+Nevertheless, our analysis reveals consistent geometric patterns distinguishing valid reasoning, suggesting this physics-inspired approach offers promising diagnostic tools and new perspectives on reasoning processes in large language models

 ## Key Features
 Application of Hamiltonian mechanics to AI reasoning processes